UbiquityDotNET/Llvm.NET/src/Samples/Kaleidoscope/Chapter7.1/Kaleidoscope-ch7.1.md

 function exported by the function's name with a callback that knows how to generate the LLVM IR for the function.
-The actual code generation call back is a local function that has captured the AST so it initializes a new module, generates the function using the visitor pattern to generatio LLVM IR for the function into the freshly allocated module.
+The actual code generation call back is a local function that has captured the AST so it initializes a new module, generates the function using the visitor pattern to generate LLVM IR for the function into the freshly allocated module.
 (This is where keeping the code generation ignorant of the JIT comes in handy as the same code is called to generate a function into a module and doesn't need to care if it is eager or lazy)